-We try to collect as little data about our donors as possible and only collect information that we need for billing purposes.
-As a result, we don’t know our donors’ age, gender, background, or political affiliation, and we do not “vet” donors.
-In some cases, when donors give via cryptocurrency, donors can be completely anonymous.
+We collect as little data about our donors as possible, only what we need for billing purposes.
+As a result, we don’t know our donors’ age, gender, background, or political affiliation, and we do not screen donors.
+In some cases, when donors give via cryptocurrency, they are completely anonymous.

-Below is a list of organizations that have contributed $500 or more to OpenMedia’s work over the course of the last year who wish to be recognized for their support.
+Below is a list of organizations that have contributed $500 or more to OpenMedia’s work over the course of the 2021-22 fiscal year who wish to be recognized for their support.

-*Thank you to the many many many more small businesses who contributed to our work.
+*Thank you to the many more small businesses who contributed to our work.
 We couldn’t be more grateful.

 Funding Transparency Policy